A slow living mindset for the home

-The term slow interiors is often referred to as part of the wider slow movement, which came into being with Slow Food in the 1980s.
-To us, slow living is a mindset which encompasses all of these areas of our lives – whatever you call them.
-It means curating a more meaningful lifestyle by living in self-awareness and making conscious, purposeful decisions that benefit you and the planet.
-A slow living mindset can help you achieve a home that is both more environmentally friendly and a better reflection of your own true style and needs.
+To us, slow living means curating a more meaningful lifestyle by living in self-awareness and making conscious, purposeful decisions that benefit you and the planet.
+A slow interiors mindset can help you achieve a home that is both more environmentally friendly and a better reflection of your own identity.
+In other words, slow interiors is the framework or process to create a home for slow living, a home which combines your values, needs and style, and allows you to find your own sense of calm.

 “Slow living is less of a style and more a deeply personal mentality.”Nathan Williams, The Kinfolk Home